ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 which means it is prone to human error.
 Rust makes it explicit, eliminating these errors.
 Safety is not an opt-in, it is the default.
-Rust is definitely more on the ‘stability’ side of the spectrum than the ‘rapid development’ side.
+This puts Rust definitely more on the ‘stability’ side of the spectrum than the ‘rapid development’ side.
 I have written not nearly enough code in Rust to make a fair judgement, but so far, Rust’s advantages outweigh the minor annoyances.